FollyBeachBaptist/follybeachbaptist.org/_pages/outreach.md

 behold, the new has come."

 **Virtual Prayer Meeting**
-Wednesday night Hour of Power is a virtual prayer evening that occurs every Wednesday at 6:30 on [Facebook Live](https://www.facebook.com/FollyBeachBaptistChurch/).
-You can text or private message Pastor Richard Summey before Wednesday with your prayer requests at 843-793-8623.
-Or you may leave a message with your prayer request at 843-588-2309.
-Sign in on Wednesday to participate in praying for those with needs.
+**Wednesday Night Hour of Power** is a virtual prayer service broadcasting Wednesdays at 6:30pm on [Facebook Live](https://www.facebook.com/FollyBeachBaptistChurch/).
+To pray with us simply go to our page Wednesdays at 6:30.
+You can text or private message
+**Pastor Clark Carter** before Wednesday with your prayer requests at **843-478-6779**.
+Or you may leave a message with your prayer request at **843-588-9414**.

 **Seafarer's Ministry**
 The FBBC parishioners knit or crochet caps for the International Seafarer's Ministry as Christmas